-Adult Specialty Care Rotation Experiences: Trainees from both tracks will pick 2 rotations, 0.5 days per week for 6 months each (10%) (except assessment rotation and county corrections rotation which are one full day borrowing 0.5 days from outpatient rotation).
-See Description of Specialty Care rotations below.
+Adult Specialty Care Rotation Experiences: Trainees from both tracks will pick 2 rotations, 0.5 days per week for 6 months each (10%) (some rotations are one full day and borrow 0.5 days from the outpatient rotation; these include but are not limited to: neuropsychological assessment, county corrections, and bariatric rotations.).
+See Description of Specialty Care rotations below (page 28-30).